Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 The first thing that strikes you about Stockholm is the light.
 In summer, it lingers until nearly midnight, casting a golden glow across the water that surrounds the city on all sides.
 Built on fourteen islands where Lake Mälaren meets the Baltic Sea, Sweden's capital is a place of narrow cobblestone streets, cinnamon-scented bakeries, and a fierce commitment to slowing down—even if just for a coffee break.

 This is a city that rewards walking.
-Forget the metro for your first day.
+Forget the metro for your first day—though you will want to ride it later, because Stockholm's subway system happens to be the world's longest art gallery.
 Start instead where Stockholm began: Gamla Stan, the medieval Old Town that occupies one of the central islands.

 Gamla Stan: The Living Medieval City